 The best social media platform to use will vary from business to business depending on the:

 - products or services provided,

 - platform versatility

-Just like each business, each social media platform is specialized for different functions, content, and groups of people.
+Like each business, each social media platform specializes in different functions, content, and groups of people.